Click here for a printable version of the fact sheet.

 The big trade associations that represent gas companies – the American Gas Association (AGA) and American Public Gas Association (APGA) – have fought standards that would reduce consumer bills (and gas utility sales).
 They stymied two attempts by the Obama administration to raise the standards and then convinced the Trump administration to issue a rule that effectively blocked strong standards.
 The Biden DOE repealed that rule earlier this year over the gas industry’s objections.
 Now, more than 30 years after Congress enacted the original furnace standards, which have never been meaningfully updated, the gas industry is once again lobbying against improving them.

-DOE should set a strong standard that phases out energy-wasting models.
+DOE should finalize the proposed standard that phases out energy-wasting models.

 Phasing out the most inefficient furnaces would be a big win for consumers, the climate, and public health.
 It would ease burdensome energy bills and help to achieve climate goals.
-Supporters of strong furnace standards should be prepared to weigh in on the Biden administration’s proposed rule.
+Supporters of strong furnace standards should urge DOE to finalize them.